 Installation and Configuration of Lynis

-Lynis is a system auditing tool focus on Linux, macOS, BSD, and other Unix-derivatives.
-It is written in shell script, which makes it easy to deploy and requires almost other software components.
-The Lynis project is created by Michael Boelen, who is also known as the author of Rootkit Hunter (rkhunter.
-Lynis was first released in 2007.
+Lynis is a system auditing tool with the focus on Linux, macOS, BSD, and other Unix-derivatives.
+The tool is written in shell script, which makes it easy to deploy.
+Another benefit is that it requires almost no other software components.
+The Lynis project is created by Michael Boelen, who is also known as the author of Rootkit Hunter (or rkhunter).
+Lynis was first released in 2007 under the GPL license.